Hashim1999164/e6430/README.md

 Webcam

-in Opencore and Big Sur, Wifi will work more smoothly with Airdrop if you replace Intel chip with any Intel Wifi Chip.
+in Opencore and Big Sur, Wifi will work more smoothly with Airdrop if you replace Atheros chip with any Intel Wifi Chip.